 Is it easy to follow?

-Like all diets this one also have some positive sides and also some drawbacks.
+Like all diets, this one also has some positive sides and also some drawbacks.
 Here are the pros and cons of following the Nordic way of eating or the New Nordic Diet:

 Feeling full shouldn’t be an issue: To succeed on any diet nutrition experts emphasizes the importance of satiety – that satisfied feeling that you’ve had enough to eat.
 This is not going to be a problem on the Nordic diet, protein-rich foods with every meal will keep you from feeling hungry.